jhmcstanton/rudder/README.md

 ### Current State

 Currently this project supports building a pipeline from a single definition file.
+Pipelines can utilize other pipeline definitions by either entirely importing the contents or borrowing only specific pieces.
-Nearly zero validation is performed and pipeline combinators are not yet implemented.
+Almost zero validation is performed.

 ## Non-Goals